 Section 7 of the MMA provides that the "medical use" of marijuana, generally, "is allowed" in Michigan, but only "to the extent that it is carried out in accordance with the provisions of this act."
 MCL 333.26427(a).
 The "medical use" of marijuana is very broadly defined to include "the acquisition, possession, cultivation, manufacture, use, internal possession, delivery, transfer, or transportation of marihuana or paraphernalia relating to the administration of marihuana" as long as those activities are "to treat or alleviate a registered qualifying patient's debilitating medical condition or symptoms associated with the debilitating medical condition."
 MCL 333.26423(e).
-Section 7 establishes that the MMA applies to almost every conceivable activity that might be undertaken in furtherance of the cultivation, processing, distribution, and use of marijuana as long as the activities are for "medical use."
-Nevertheless, by defining "medical use" to include activities that are "to treat or alleviate a registered qualifying patient's" medical condition or symptoms, this section appears to limit the application of the defenses to activities taken by or for registered patients.4 MCL 333.26423(e) (emphasis added).
-In addition, § 7 provides that certain actions involving marijuana are not permitted under the act even though those uses might otherwise qualify as a "medical use" of marijuana.
+Section 7 establishes that the MMA applies to almost every conceivable activity that might be undertaken in furtherance of the cultivation, processing, distribution, and use of marijuana as long as the activities are for medical use.
+Nevertheless, by defining "medical use" to include activities that are "to treat or alleviate a registered qualifying patient's" medical condition or symptoms, the definitional section appears to limit the application of the defenses to activities taken by or for registered patients.
+MCL 333.26423(e) (emphasis added).
+In addition, § 7 provides that certain actions involving marijuana are not permitted under the act even though those uses might otherwise qualify as a medical use of marijuana.
 For example, a person may not undertake "any task under the influence of marihuana, when doing so would constitute negligence or professional malpractice."
 MCL 333.26427(b)(1).
-A person is also not permitted to possess or engage in the "medical use" of marijuana on a school bus, on the grounds of a school, on the grounds of a correctional facility, or to smoke marijuana on public transportation or in any public place.
-See MCL 333.26427(b)(2), (3).
-Accordingly, § 7 establishes the baseline availability of the MMA's immunities and defenses: the activity must be for a "medical use", must be carried out "in accordance with the provisions of this act" and must not fall into one of the excepted categories stated under § 7(b).
-See MCL 333.26427.
+A person is also not permitted to possess or engage in the medical use of marijuana in a school bus; on the grounds of a preschool, primary, or secondary school; or in a correctional facility or to smoke marijuana on public transportation or in any public place.
+See MCL 333.26427(b)(2) and (3).
+Accordingly, § 7 establishes the base-line availability of the MMA's immunities and defenses: the activity must be for a "medical use," must be carried out "in accordance with the provisions of this act," and must not fall into one of the excepted categories set forth in MCL 333.26427(b).